-A recent change in Ohio law has greatly increased the number of people eligible to seal their arrest and conviction records.
+In October 2018, the Ohio expungment law was expanded to allow the sealing of unlimited misdemeanor offenses and up to five fourth and fifth degree felonies.
+This new law dramatically increases the number of people eligible to seal their arrest and conviction records.
 Commonly known as expungement, it's now called sealing of a record in Ohio.

 Even if you’ve been turned down in the past, you may be eligible now.
 It is important to seek the advice of an attorney who is experienced in sealing criminal records in order to find out if your particular situation meets the eligibility requirements.
 Give me a call to find out for sure.